 FIGURE AND TABLE LEGENDS:

 Figure 1: Chemical dimerization to induce chromatin-associated condensates.
-(A) Dimerization schematic: The dimerizer consists of two linked ligands, TMP and Halo that interacts with eDHFR and Haloenzyme, respectively.
+(A) Dimerization schematic: The dimerizer consists of two linked ligands, TMP and Halo that interact with eDHFR and Haloenzyme, respectively.
 The phase separating protein is fused to mCherry and eDHFR, and the chromosome anchor protein is fused to Halo and GFP.
-(B) Before adding dimerizer (top left nucleus), majority of chromosome anchor proteins (green squares) are localized to the chromosomes and a small amount of anchor proteins are in the nucleoplasm.
-Phase separating proteins to be recruited (purple stars) and phase separating partners (proteins that will condense with the phase separating protein, red triangles) are in the nucleoplasm.
+(B) Before adding dimerizer (top left nucleus), the majority of chromosome anchor proteins (green squares) are localized to the chromosomes and a small amount of anchor proteins are diffusely localized in the nucleoplasm.
+Phase separating proteins to be recruited (purple stars) and phase separating partners (proteins that will condense with the phase separating protein, red triangles) are diffusely localized in the nucleoplasm.
 After adding dimerizers (top right nucleus), phase separating proteins are dimerized to the anchor protein on the chromosomes and in the nucleoplasm.
 There could be some excess phase separating proteins in the nucleoplasm, depending on the relative concentration of the anchor protein, phase separating protein and the dimerizer used.
-After dimerization (bottom nucleus), local concentrating of the phase separating proteins at the anchor leads to phase separation and the formation of chromatin-associated condensates.
+After dimerization (bottom right nucleus), increased local concentration of the phase separating proteins at the anchor leads to phase separation and the formation of chromatin-associated condensates.
 Phase separating partners are enriched at the anchor because of co-condensation with the eDHFR-fused phase separating protein.
 Anchor proteins that are not directly bound to the chromatin can be enriched at the anchor because of dimerization to the phase separating protein.
-After adding excess free TMP to compete with the dimerizer for eDHFR binding, the phase separating protein is released from the chromatin and the condensate is dissolved.
+After adding excess free TMP to compete with the dimerizer for eDHFR binding (bottom left nucleus), the phase separating protein is released from the chromatin and the condensate is dissolved.

-Figure : SUMO is SIM with dimerizer.
-(A) Dimerization schematic in this experiment: SIM (or SIM mutant) is fused to mCherry and eDHFR, and TRF1 is fused to Halo and GFP. () A representative cell for telomere DNA FISH and SUMO1 IF after recruiting SIM.
+Figure 2: SUMO is enriched after recruiting SIM to telomeres with dimerizers.
+(A) Dimerization schematic in this experiment: SIM (or SIM mutant) is fused to mCherry and eDHFR, and TRF1 is fused to Halo and GFP.
+(B) A representative cell for telomere DNA FISH and SUMO1 IF after recruiting SIM.
 Bottom is binary layer identifying telomeres, SUMO1 and number of colocalized SUMO1 and telomere DNA foci.
-Scale bars, 5 µm. () A representative cell for telomere DNA FISH and SUMO1 IF after recruiting SIM mutant.
-Bottom is binary layer of the images used to identify number of colocalized SUMO1 and telomere DNA foci.
-Scale bars, 5 µm. () A representative cell for telomere DNA FISH and SUMO2/3 IF after recruiting SIM.
-Bottom is binary layer identifying telomeres, SUMO2/3 and number of colocalized SUMO2/3 and telomere DNA foci.
-Scale bars, 5 µm. () A representative cell for telomere DNA FISH and SUMO2/3 IF after recruiting SIM mutant.
-Bottom is binary layer of the images used to identify number of colocalized SUMO2/3 and telomere DNA foci.
+Scale bars, 5 µm.
+(C) A representative cell for telomere DNA FISH and SUMO1 IF after recruiting SIM mutant.
+At the bottom is the binary layer of the images used to identify the number of colocalized SUMO1 and telomere DNA foci.
+Scale bars, 5 µm.
+(D) A representative cell for telomere DNA FISH and SUMO2/3 IF after recruiting SIM.
+At the bottom is the binary layer identifying telomeres, SUMO2/3, and the number of colocalized SUMO2/3 and telomere DNA foci.
+Scale bars, 5 µm.
+(E) A representative cell for telomere DNA FISH and SUMO2/3 IF after recruiting SIM mutant.
+At the bottom is the binary layer of the images used to identify the number of colocalized SUMO2/3 and telomere DNA foci.
 Scale bars, 5 µm.